 I love hotels.
 Opening the door to your hotel room is like opening a bicycle-shaped present at Christmas.
-You know what you are going to get,
+You know what you are going to get, but the fun is in the details.

 On a warm summer day in Edmonton, a line of people has formed, neatly herded by a rope under the cover of several tents, in front of an unassuming building in a southside shopping centre.
 A man stands guard at the front of the line, asking individuals how many people per party and ushering in just a few at a time.